 You can look at past problems to decrease future risks.
 And, analyze past successes to see what you need to continue to do in the future.

 Before starting any market research, determine whether the analysis is for internal or external purposes.
 Internal purposes include things like improving cash flow or business operations.
-External purposes include trying convince lenders to give you a business loan.
+External purposes include trying to convince lenders to give you a business loan.

 Your analysis is a critical part of your small business plan.
 It shows lenders that you know your industry like the back of your hand and that your business has growth potential.

-The kind of research you conduct varies depending on your analysis’ purpose.
+The kind of research you conduct varies depending on your analysis purpose.
 For example, say you conduct a study for internal purposes.
 Because it’s for internal purposes, you likely won’t need to collect as much data as you would with an external purpose.

 Make sure you determine whether your study will be internal, external, or both before proceeding with your research.